-Les Borjs de la Kasbah, Marrakech: a comfortable 4-star boutique hotel, in the heart of the Medina; Berbere Palace, Ouarzazate: a modern 5-star, in an excellent location; Palais du Désert, Erfoud: A 5-star hotel situated among the dunes and palms; Riad Dar Bensouda, Fes: a restored 17th-century riad near the Qaraouyine Mosque; The Grand Hotel Villa de France, Tangier: a 5-star hotel with extensive gardens in the former diplomatic quarter.
-With the exception of the Riad Dar Bensouda, all hotels have swimming pools, but they may not be heated or in use at this time of the year.
+Les Borjs de la Kasbah, Marrakech: a comfortable 4-star boutique hotel, in the heart of the Medina; Berbere Palace, Ouarzazate: a modern 5-star, in an excellent location; Palais du Désert, Erfoud: A 5-star hotel situated among the dunes and palms; Riad El Yacout, Fez: a 4-star hotel situated in the heart of the medina.
+Grand Hotel Villa de France, Tangier: a 5-star hotel with extensive gardens in the former diplomatic quarter.
+All hotels have swimming pools.

 This is a fairly demanding tour with a lot of coach travel and five hotels.
 There is a lot of walking through narrow streets and busy markets, and on rough, steep and slippery ground on archaeological sites.
 Average distance by coach per day: 80 miles.